Tails86/greplica/README.md

 - The -D, --devices option is not supported and no support is planned.
 All inputs are handled as file streams only, and there is no way to adjust this.
 - Context cannot be given as raw number -NUM.
-- The -P, --perl-regexp option is currently not supported, but support may be added in the future.
 - The -T, --initial-tab option currently doesn't work as well as it does in grep.
 - The Python module `re` is internally used for all regular expressions.
 The inputted regular expression is modified only when basic regular expressions are used.
 See --help for more